junxit/us-congress-bills-113/bill.md

 ## § 1.
 Short title

-This title may be cited as the “SEC Regulatory Accountability Act”.
+This Act may be cited as the “SEC Regulatory Accountability Act”.

 ## § 2.
 Consideration by the Securities and Exchange Commission of the costs and benefits of its regulations and certain other agency actions